 Insulin is a hormone made by the pancreas, which helps glucose from food get into your cells to be used for energy.
-In a healthy body, the pancreas maintains the balance between food intake and insulin production, and the beta cells are responsible for producing the hormone, insulin.
+In a healthy body, the pancreas maintains the balance between food intake and insulin production.
+Beta cells are responsible for producing the hormone, insulin.

-Having too much glucose in your blood, over time, can cause diabetes related health complications such as nerve damage and heart disease.
+Having too much glucose in your blood, over time, can cause diabetes related health complications like nerve damage and heart disease.
 Although diabetes has no cure, you can take steps to manage your diabetes and stay healthy.